 You need to decide on a payment plan to settle your debt with the IRS or they can levy, seize, and sell any of your property that you own or will own within a certain timeframe.

 If you have any tax questions about Tax Lien issues you may come across, please don’t hesitate to Contact the Columbus tax attorneys at Sheppard Law Offices to discuss your particular situation.
-For your convenience we have tax law offices in Columbus, Newark, Mount Vernon, Akron and Canton Ohio, Or call today to schedule your free consultation at (877)505-9455.
+For your convenience we have tax law offices in Columbus, Newark, Mount Vernon, Akron, and Canton, Ohio.
+Call today to schedule your free consultation at (866)770-4918.